Saacman/tae/docs/linux/ubuntu.md

 To install Ubuntu you'll need:

 - Ubuntu ISO image
-- A 4GB or larger USB drive
+- A 4 GB or larger USB drive
 - BalenaEtcher (or Rufus)

 You can get the latest release of Ubuntu at: